 Until recently, though, the international media had little interest in covering the story, and so it all went largely under the radar.
 The military in Myanmar has now hugely escalated its campaign against the Rohingya.
 The initial catalyst for this appears to have been a series of attacks by a Rohingyan military group on a number of police bases.
 However, the scale of the retribution by the Burmese military has been vastly disproportionate to the original incident.

-In terms of safety, we don’t send our clients to any areas that are subject to an FCO travel advisory.
-But we also make our own judgement on the safety of a destination even if the FCO hasn’t commented on it.
+In terms of safety, we don’t send our clients to any areas that are subject to an government travel advisory.
+But we also make our own judgement on the safety of a destination even if the government hasn’t commented on it.

 We’re satisfied that there is no cause to believe that any of the current instability in northern Rakhine State is going to impact on any areas we send clients to in Myanmar.
 We will, of course, continue to monitor the situation closely and will proactively help clients reroute if the situation changes.